 “Well, when you go all out, you go all out.”

-We each take a step back, gazing at my Queen of Hearts costume in the mirror, the red faux corset with the black satin laces dipping low in front to highlight my modest cleavage.
-A short underskirt showcases my legs that hours of yoga and pilates have toned well, while a longer red silk skirt trails behind me.
+We each take a step back, gazing at my Queen of Hearts costume in the mirror.
+The red faux corset with the black satin laces dips low in front to highlight my modest cleavage, a short underskirt showcases my legs that hours of yoga and pilates have toned well, and a longer red silk skirt trails behind me.
 Black five-inch stilettos grace my feet which, I admit, I’m not the best at walking in, but tonight will give me more opportunity to practice.

 “Last chance,” I tell her, adjusting the costume’s built-in bra till it’s more comfortable.
 “You could come with and be a sexy kitty for Halloween.
 Find your own tomcat.”
 I make a hissing noise and pretend to scratch at her while she laughs at my antics.